nsum/ms3-hotel-task-manager/README.md

     compared today to due_date.
 - Above changes brought small issue when editing task.
 If date wasn't changed when editing, there was a formatting issue, as time data didn't match the format.
 Fixed it by adding '.strftime('%d/%b/%Y')' to date values when editing task.
+- Had issues on 'track_delegated_tasks' view because of jinja was comparing 'task.completed != True', but none of the tasks had 'false' because task.completed was created and inserted on task completion.
+    So if the list was empty it should show "All Tasks You Delegated Have Been Completed" div, but it didn't.
+    Fixed by adding 'completed' key and giving it the value of 'false' when task is created.

 ### Coding Process
 - Initially I set up two collections for tasks: 'tasks' for department tasks, and 'personal'